-There are four dimensions to assessing whether a state has fulfilled the right to health: nondiscrimination, physical accessibility of services, information accessibility, and affordability.73 The last component is critical: "States have a special obligation to provide those who do not have sufficient means with the necessary health insurance and health care facilities, and to prevent any discrimination on internationally prohibited grounds in the provision of health care and health services...
-Inappropriate health resource allocation can lead to discrimination that may not be overt."74 For survivors of GBV specifically, states are required to ensure "access to...gratis or low-cost, high-quality...medical, psychosocial and counselling services."75 States must not only provide health services but must also address underlying social determinants of health.76 In other words, states must prevent gender-based violence because it puts survivors' health in jeopardy.77
+There are four dimensions to assessing whether a state has fulfilled the right to health: nondiscrimination, physical accessibility of services, information accessibility, and affordability.
+The last component is critical: "States have a special obligation to provide those who do not have sufficient means with the necessary health insurance and health care facilities, and to prevent any discrimination on internationally prohibited grounds in the provision of health care and health services...
+Inappropriate health resource allocation can lead to discrimination that may not be overt."
+For survivors of GBV specifically, states are required to ensure "access to...gratis or lowcost, high-quality...medical, psychosocial and counselling services."
+States must not only provide health services but must also address underlying social determinants of health.
+In other words, states must prevent gender-based violence because it puts survivors' health in jeopardy.

-The Convention on the Rights of Persons with Disabilities (CRPD) elaborates on states' obligations to guarantee equality for persons with disabilities, which includes, amongst other things, affording access to quality care.78 States must "take measures to the maximum of [their] available resources" to address the barriers that stand in the way of persons with disabilities enjoying full equality.79 The Convention on the Rights of Persons with Disabilities adopts a social model of disability, which it defines as "those who have long-term physical, mental, intellectual or sensory impairments which in interaction with various barriers may hinder their full and effective participation in society on an equal basis with others."80 States in turn must work to eliminate those barriers.
-At the minimum, "all persons have the right to the best available mental health care."81 The Convention also particularly recognizes that women and girls with disabilities are subject to multiple forms discrimination.82
+The Convention on the Rights of Persons with Disabilities (CRPD) elaborates on states' obligations to guarantee equality for persons with disabilities, which includes, amongst other things, affording access to quality care.
+States must "take measures to the maximum of [their] available resources" to address the barriers that stand in the way of persons with disabilities enjoying full equality.
+The Convention on the Rights of Persons with Disabilities adopts a social model of disability, which heeds the various barriers that hinder the full and effective participation of "those who have long-term physical, mental, intellectual or sensory impairments."
+States in turn must work to eliminate those barriers.
+At the minimum, "all persons have the right to the best available mental health care."
+The Convention also particularly recognizes that women and girls with disabilities are subject to multiple forms discrimination.

 For survivors specifically in NYS, one reason their needs for counseling are unmet is because neither New York State nor the US federal government have committed the resources to make quality healthcare accessible and affordable.
-Since the 1980s, New York State has directed funding to emergency shelters, "to the exclusion of other services, such as primary prevention, legal services, children's services, broad-based support services, coordinated community response efforts, immigration services, safety planning, and systems advocacy."83 As a result, survivors' health has suffered.
+Since the 1980s, New York State has directed funding to emergency shelters, "to the exclusion of other services, such as primary prevention, legal services, children's services, broad-based support services, coordinated community response efforts, immigration services, safety planning, and systems advocacy."
+As a result, survivors' health has suffered.